 In addition, the province gave us their full support to test whether one egg is enough.

 Specific objectives of this project are to assess effective means of improving health status (iron deficiency) and educational achievement of school-aged children, by comparing the effects from:

 Baseline: Month 1

 Chosen from ten poverty counties in three prefectures of Shaanxi (these three prefectures only give eggs to boarding students in implementing the egg/milk initiative)-- Baoji, Hanzhong and Ankang (a total population of over 3.3 million) – 70 sample schools were randomly selected by REAP.
 From an initial canvas survey, enumerators first identified all rural elementary schools satisfying three requirements: a.) including six grades (complete schools or in Chinese—wanxiao); b.) having boarding facilities; c.) enrolling a minimum of 150 students, including at least 50 boarding students.
-In order for these schools to be comparable (“identical” in terms of the factors that we are controlling for), a balance test was conducted between the four sets of schools (three interventions and one control) using the information from the canvas survey.
+In order for these schools to be comparable (“identical” in terms of the factors that we are controlling for), a balance test was conducted between the three sets of schools (two interventions and one control) using the information from the canvas survey.

 To establish a baseline of health and learning abilities, our specific data collection instruments include: cognitive tests (math and Chinese); psychological tests; anthropometrics measurements; behavioral records; 24-hour food (nutrition) intake recalls; student surveys; household surveys; teacher surveys; and school surveys.
 Additionally, hemoglobin levels will be measured by a finger-prick Hemocue 201+ blood test, which will be administered by certified professional nurses from Xi’an Jiaotong University, School of Medicine.
 Only fourth grade students are included in this study.